goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

-You can add a ticket by visiting: http://localhost:8080/mycolector/@@add_ticket You can give the ticket number as '1' and provide some summary.
+You can add a ticket by visiting: http://localhost:8080/mycolector/@@add_ticket You can give the ticket number as '1' and provide summary as 'Test Summary'.

 You can check the object from debug shell::